The Color Palette

 Displaying the Color Picker

 You can also use a standard Color Picker for color selection.

 - Click on the color lozenge in a Max object Inspector to display the Color palette.
+Select "Fixed" from the top of the Color palette.
 Click on the rainbow circle at the top of the palette to display the Color Picker.

-The Color Picker will displayed, with the current color already selected.
+The Color Picker will be displayed with the current color already selected.